riceissa/computing-notes/windows/free-wsl-diskspace.md

 Now the `.vhdx` file should have shrunk by quite a bit.

 When I ran this on 2025-03-13, the size went from around 40GB to around 30GB.
+Then I used ncdu inside of WSL to find and delete files I didn't need, and then re-ran the diskpart stuff above, and the vhdx file shrunk to 15.8GB.
+Much better!